Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming Electron-Ion Collider: Which one is correct?: Discussion on what carries the baryon number

 \section{Discussion on what carries the baryon number}

-During the soft excitation process, because the gluon junction consists of low-momentum gluons that interact with the soft parton field and typically stops in the central rapidity region~\cite{17,18}, provided there is no penetrability between the projectile and target.
-However, due to strong penetrability in high-energy collisions, the gluon junction---and subsequently the baryon---may stop in either the backward or forward rapidity regions in the softest process.
-During the hard scattering process, because valence quarks carry a significant fraction of baryon momentum and experience shorter interaction times, they are expected to end up in the backward or forward rapidity region~\cite{17,18} if there is no stopping effect.
-Nevertheless, valence quarks generally conclude their trajectories in the central rapidity region with considerably high probability in the hardest process owing to substantial stopping power present in high-energy collisions involving these quarks.
+In soft excitation processes induced by principal participating sea quarks and gluons, gluon junctions---composed of low-momentum gluons interacting primarily with the soft parton field---typically localize in the central rapidity region~\cite{17,18} when there is no penetrability between the projectile and target.
+However, in high-energy collisions characterized by strong penetrability, gluon junctions (and the baryons they subsequently form) can deviate from the central region, stopping in either the backward or forward rapidity regions.
+This deviation is most pronounced in the extreme limit of soft processes.
+In hard scattering processes induced by pairs of principal participating partons, valence quarks carry a significant fraction of the baryon's momentum and undergo short interaction times.
+In the absence of stopping effects, these quarks would be expected to end up in the backward or forward rapidity regions~\cite{17,18}.
+However, due to the substantial stopping power inherent in high-energy collisions involving valence quarks, they instead terminate their trajectories in the central rapidity region with high probability, even in the extreme limit of hard processes.

-As discussed previously, during collisions between a projectile electron $e$ and a target nucleon $N$ within a nucleus $A$, net-baryons are distributed across both the backward and central rapidity regions.
-Notably, net-baryons did not appear in the forward rapidity region, where there are no leading nucleons originating from the projectile itself.
+As previously discussed, during collisions between a projectile electron $e$ and a target nucleon $N$ within a nucleus $A$, net-baryons are distributed across both the backward and central rapidity regions.
+Notably, net-baryons do not appear in the forward rapidity region, where no leading nucleons originate from the projectile itself.
 In addition to baryons, other particles can also be produced as a result of $eA$ collisions.
 Following particle production events, any remaining nucleons may form an excited nucleus that can fragment into various nuclear fragments.
-In this work, we will not delve further into discussions regarding other particles or nuclear fragments since they do not influence our assessment concerning what carries baryon numbers.
+In this work, we will not delve further into discussions regarding other particles or nuclear fragments, as they do not influence our assessment of what carries baryon numbers.